Azure/aaz/Commands/vm/host/readme.md

 : Get the details of a dedicated host.

 - [update](/Commands/vm/host/_update.md)
-: Update a dedicated host .
+: Update a dedicated host.